alxvasilev/cpp-promise/README.md

 ## Compatibility
 This library should be compatible with gcc >= 4.9, clang >= 3.3 and Visual Studio >= 2015

+## Tests
+To run the tests, you need `make`, and you need to have cloned this repository with the --recursive switch (as noted in the installation section), in order to have the unit test framework.
+Open a console in the `tests` subdir and type `make run`.
+The test suite should build and run.

 # API
 A brief overview of the API follows.
 For practical usage examples and details on the behavior, please see the included tests in `tests/promise-test.cpp`